bharathsanthanam94/sweet_pepper_reconstruction/README.md

 ![damaged_pepper](mesh_reconstruction.png)

 Full credits to the authors of the paper for the base code.
-We only use the perform RGB projection on top of the base code.
+We only perform RGB projection on top of the base code.

 #### Requirements